wbobeirne/wbobeirne.github.com/_posts/2011-08-25-ludum-dare-day-2-3.md

 I had a really great time and I think I learned a lot about myself as a developer.
 The whiteboard will definitely be a major component in future projects.
 I'll be writing a post-mortem sooner or later about how my project was received, things I wish I had done differently, and other such topics.

 Ludum Dare #22 can't come soon enough.

+EDIT: Wow, this is why I shouldn't write this stuff so late at night.
+I entirely forgot to link to my finished game!
+It requires XNA 4.0 and .Net 4.0 installed to play the game, but those files are included in the download.
+They won't put any crap on your computer, they're just little dll's that sit tucked away for my game to call on. http://www.ludumdare.com/compo/ludum-dare-21/?action=preview&uid=5193